The climate crisis inside our heads

-This is Daniela, office manager of Datawrapper.
+This is Daniela, office manager at the data visualization tool Datawrapper.
 This week, I’m taking over to publish my first weekly chart ever, and to be honest: I am super nervous and very excited about it.

 I am a coffee loyalist.
 I drink it twice a day.
 Once in the morning and once in the afternoon.
 For the last few years, I’ve been drinking it with dairy milk and a lot of milk foam – I love a latte macchiato.
 But I also worry about climate change.
 I keep hearing over and over from well-meaning friends that the dairy industry is a climate-killer.
 I started to rethink my habits regarding the ecological footprint of my daily latte macchiato, so I started using oat milk for my coffee.
 That was in February this year.